ktbarrett/ktbarrett.github.io/_drafts/structured-programming.md

 Yet another problem has to do with code scalability.
 Breaking sections of code into multiple subroutines helps code scalability by allowing a programmer to encapsulate sections of their code base into subroutines to reduce the necessary working memory required for them to reason about their program.

 Subroutines also greatly improve reuse.
 Common code can be written once and run many times from many different contexts.
+Fortunately, ISA designers clued into this early only, and it never really was debated.

-When the programmer only has `goto`, compartmentalization, encapsulation, and reuse of sections of code is nearly impossible.
+When the programmer only has `goto`, compartmentalization, encapsulation, and reuse is nearly impossible.

 ### What Are Subprograms?